New Year’s resolutions to minimise debt and save money

 Of course, it’s far easier to set these goals in January than it is to maintain them over the next 12 months, but that shouldn’t be the case.
 With a few simple strategies, and perhaps some tweaking of your goals, there’s no reason why 2018 can’t be a fantastic year for both you, and your bank balance.

 Here are a couple of top tips for making sure that you stick to your financial resolutions.

 Streamline your spending

 If you’re less worried about debt and more concerned with saving a little bit of extra money, your first port of call should be to curb any unnecessary spending.
 Finder.com.au recommends taking a look through a typical month and seeing where you can streamline the amount of cash that you may be dedicating to products or services that you don’t use or need.

 A classic example of this is a monthly gym membership. $30 every month may not seem like a lot of money, but if you’re paying that and only going once, twice, or not at all, it’s simply money being poured down the drain.
 Cut out these expenses and your savings should grow!

 Finally, regardless of whether your financial goals for 2018 are to get out of debt or save money by spending less where you don’t need to, it’s a great idea to take a look at your credit or debit cards (as well as your bank accounts) and consider how well they are working for you.

 For example, do you know how much interest you’re paying each month on any credit card purchases that you don’t fully pay off?
 The amount could surprise you, and there are a few ways that you can reduce this percentage of your income that doesn’t make its way into your savings.
-Firstly, look into a card with a longer interest-free period, such as Beyond Bank’s Low Rate Visa Card, which gives you 62 days to pay off your debt without any additional charges.
+Firstly, look into a card with a longer interest-free period, such as Beyond Bank’s Low Rate Visa Card, which gives you up to 62 days to pay off your debt without any additional charges.